|

 - Code: the number assigned to the character.
 Problems happen when different encodings use the same code for two different characters, or use different codes for the same character.
 Synonyms for "code" that are also in use: code position, code number, code value, code element, code set value.

 - Language Script: the group of characters used to express a language in writing.
-Also called the "character set" or "character repertoire" or "alphabet" of a language.
+Also called the "character set" or "character repertoire" or "alphabet" or "writing system" of a language.

 - Font: the font determines the way a character will actually look on the screen (or on a printed page).
 For instance, this "A" in a sans-serif font looks different than this "A" in a serif font, but it is still the same character.
 (The "A" and the "A" are known as different "glyphs" of the same character.
 A font is basically a collection of glyphs.
 Also note that "A" and "a" are two different characters.)